Feng Shui for urban designers

 Although the orthogonal grid simplifies the process of positioning the house, you should also consider where you’ll place some of the house’s main elements.

-Traditionally, the front door should be placed facing the south to provide a good flow of Qi through the house.
-Although the south-facing main entrance offers the best way of getting the essence of nature, the front door oriented towards the east will also serve as the portal of energy.
+Traditionally, and in order to provide a good flow of Qi through the house, the front door should be placed facing the south.
+Although the south-facing main entrance provides the best way of getting the essence of nature, the front door oriented towards the east will also serve as the portal of energy.

 The Bottom Line

-If you are interested in Feng Shui, you can find symbolism in your surroundings and achieve the needed balance.
+If you are honestly interested in Feng Shui, you can find symbolism in your surroundings, and achieve the needed balance.
 This ancient, traditional art of mind is involved in almost all stages of modern society around the globe.
-Consciously and sometimes unconsciously, urban planners, architects, and horticulturists include Feng Shui in our cities, settlements, and backyards.
+Consciously, and sometimes unconsciously, urban planners, architects, and horticulturists are including Feng Shui in our cities, settlements, and even backyards.